Table of Contents

 6. Use Disposable Gloves and Remove Trash Immediately

-Wear disposable gloves while handling raw fish to keep oils off your hands.
-When you’re done cooking, tie up the trash bag (including fish packaging, skin, bones) and take it outside right away.
-Fish scraps in an indoor trash can will keep releasing odor for hours.
+Wear disposable gloves while handling raw meat, fish, or strong-smelling ingredients like garlic to keep oils off your hands.
+When you’re done cooking, tie up the trash bag (including food packaging, scraps, and peels) and take it outside right away.
+Food scraps in an indoor trash can will keep releasing odor for hours.

 7. Run Lemon Slices Through the Garbage Disposal

-If fish trimmings went down the disposal, toss in a few lemon slices and run cold water while grinding.
-The citrus oils coat the disposal blades and drain pipe, breaking down lingering oils.
-Follow with a handful of ice cubes to knock loose any stuck particles.
+If food scraps went down the disposal, toss in a few lemon slices and run cold water while grinding.
+The citrus oils coat the disposal blades and drain pipe, breaking down lingering food particles.
+Follow with a handful of ice cubes to knock loose any stuck debris.

 8. Cook Fish in Parchment or Foil Packets